Degederon/HouseRulesGuide/README.md

 * The Ability Converter program is now on Dege's GitHub channel.
 A program walkthrough for converting checking your json abilities and converting them to the new ability names.

-**Previous Release**

-* My tribute to Bob the Bunny and The Gray Alien in Section 26.4.
-Teardown of the masterpiece Legend of the Voice Machine.
-Nice job on this!

-* Looking to video a Demeo session with a group who like to have fun.
-If that appeals to you, send me an invite at Demeo@epomd.com.

-* Working to get all of the Serpent Lord Maps added, partially.
-This map seemed pretty ugly for some levels.
-A dark purple was highlighted over portions of some map levels.
-Check out my two player version ruleset for a Guardian and Bard.
-It provides a balanced level gameplay.
-Introducing AI in the mix to check for a balanced gameplay.
-Check it out and send your comments to Demeo@epomd.com.
-More are coming!

-* New Rulesets created, tested and available for you to download and try out.